vatsgoyal27/satin-bot/README.md

-# 🤖 Hand Tracking with Wireless nRF24L01 Communication and Motor Control
+# (INCOMPLETE) Hand Tracking with Wireless nRF24L01 Communication and Motor Control

 This project uses Python and Arduino to track a hand landmark using MediaPipe, send the coordinates via serial to an Arduino transmitter, which then wirelessly transmits the coordinates over nRF24L01 radio modules to a receiver Arduino.
 The receiver Arduino uses that data to control DC motors and effectively follow the landmark.

 ---

-## 📦 Project Components
+##  Project Components

 - **Python script** – Hand tracking and serial communication
 - **Arduino transmitter** – Reads serial data, sends via nRF24L01